yamafaktory/babel-react-rollup-starter/README.md

 2.  open `html/index.html` in your browser.

-The Rollup production configuration file switches the NodeJS environment to production and minifies the code with [UglifyJS](http://lisperator.net/uglifyjs/).
+The Rollup production configuration file changes `NODE_ENV` to production and minifies the code with [UglifyJS](http://lisperator.net/uglifyjs/).

 ## Linting